NirMalka4/MAPF-IM/README.md

 - **[lib-src](./lib-src/):** Contains the source code for MAPF-IM, including the frameworks, high/low level planners, and policies proposed in the paper.

 - **[mapf-im-output](./mapf-im-output/):** Holds log files from the MAPF-IM algorithm executions, detailing the actions of each agent at each timestep.
+The folder already contains an examples for a log files.

 ## Getting started